grikdotnet/docker_articles/en/docker1.md

 ```

-Docker - is not a chroot, their functionality partially match.
-It's not a security system like AppArmor.
-Docker uses same containers as LXC, but it's interesting not because of containers.
-Docker is nothing I thought about it before I read documentation.

-Same kernel, memory, filesystem, but distributives, libraries, processes and users are different.
+Here you can see same kernel, memory, filesystem, but distributives, libraries, processes and users are different.
 Though, they can be same as well, if one whishes.

 **Docker is an object oriented design tool for an infrastructure.**